mirkokiefer/aws-lib/README.md

+Node-AWS for EC2 and Product Advertising
+=====

 A simple [Node.js](http://github.com/ry/node) library to communicate with the Amazon Web Services API.
-=====

 It includes specific clients for the EC2 and Product Advertising API but is designed to be easily extendable.